Custom Search

 Artichokes, lovely artichokes!

-OK, you are now ready too cook these paste topped artichokes, which should sit flat on the base of a pan.
+OK, you are now ready too cook the paste topped artichokes.

 Pop them in the water, stalk section down, and cook on a low heat for about 20 minutes, possibly less.
-Don’t worry about the shallowness of the water; the artichokes will kindly draw the water up into themselves and thus ensure they are well cooked.
+Don’t worry about the shallowness of the water; the artichokes will draw the water up into themselves and thus ensure they are well cooked.

 As to when to serve up this little treat, it’s not a bad idea as a starter, especially if your guests are vegetarians – who like garlic.